 How do I join the passport program?

 Sign up through THIS FORM, submit your fee via e-transfer or cheque, and we’ll send you a passport in the mail!
-Passports will also be available at various in-person fibre events around the Islands in spring/summer 2026.
-You can also find passports at our VIFibreshed retail partners.
-As of May 2026, passports will be available (cash sales only, exact change required) at The Beehive Wool Shop and Knotty By Nature in Victoria and at Tin Can Pottery Shop in Campbell River.
+Passports will also be available by cash sale at various in-person fibre events around the Islands in spring/summer 2026.
+Check out our Events Page for where we’ll be!

 How do I share my work?